-The University of Scranton engages with K-12 students and teachers in a variety of ways.
-Below is a listing of current programs and opportunities for collaboration between area schools, as well as directly with students and their parents.
+The University of Scranton engages with K-12 students in a variety of ways.
+Below is a listing of current programs and opportunities for collaboration between area schools and community groups, as well as directly with students and their parents.

 Teacher Training, Tutoring & Mentoring Programs

 Education Students’ Field Experience & Service Learning Hours